 Annulling a marriage may or may not be your best option in the state of Nevada.
 Our Las Vegas annulment attorneys will help you make the right decision.
-And throughout your case, our law firm will protect your legal rights.
+Throughout your case, our Las Vegas, NV family law firm will protect your legal rights.
 Contact our divorce attorneys today for legal advice.

 - John Berman and Edward Lovett, “Britney Spears’ Ex, Jason Alexander, Reflects on 55-Hour Marriage: ‘I Was in Love’“, ABC News (February 4, 2012).